Registration is now open! Early Bird Rates have been extended until Friday 19 July.

-In 2019, our Congress will be at the Hotel Grand Chancellor in Hobart.
-Hobart has a cool climate but it is a hot destination, and our Congress will explore the hot issues in menopause.
+In 2019, our Congress was held at the Hotel Grand Chancellor in Hobart.
+Hobart has a cool climate but it is a hot destination, and our Congress explored the hot issues in menopause.

-We will have national and international speakers presenting up to the minute information on new medications, new drug delivery methods, new treatment methods, and new classifications, in menopausal symptoms, vulvovaginal symptoms, fibroids, breast cancer, and osteoporosis.
+We had national and international speakers presenting up to the minute information on new medications, new drug delivery methods, new treatment methods, and new classifications, in menopausal symptoms, vulvovaginal symptoms, fibroids, breast cancer, and osteoporosis.
 Discuss and debate what’s new and what’s important in menopause.

-We will also be running our popular Pre-Congress Menopause Essentials Update.
-This provides a clinically focussed update in all aspects of menopause management.
+We also ran our popular Pre-Congress Menopause Essentials Update.
+This provided a clinically focussed update in all aspects of menopause management.

 Meet colleagues from Australia, New Zealand and beyond.